Weighted jump ropes are highly portable and amazingly effective pieces of equipment, making them perfect for any home gym.

 Another impressive feature of the model is its ergonomic handle.
 It is comfortable and optimizes the grip for a better training experience.

 The Crossrope Get Lean jump rope and app will get you to your fitness goals quicker than any other product on this list.
-The ropes are heavy but thin, making the skipping faster, which is an excellent feature for seasoned users but not for beginners.
+The ropes are heavy but thin, making the skipping faster, which is an excellent feature.

 Best Heavy Weight Jump Rope: Proud Panda Heavy Jump Rope 3LB